whitneyburton/portfolios/students/1602/claudia-kiesenhofer/ClaudiaKiesenhofer.markdown

 ### Areas of Emphasis

 Coming into the first module I had three main goals.
-Without having any programing I first of all wanted to find out if I actually like to program and am capable and interested in understanding the concepts of programing languages.
-The second goal was to check out the community of programer and find out if feel I can thrive in that environment.
-Thirdly I wanted to really understand the concepts of Ruby and learn how to effectively use its rich library to create programs using its rich library of options.
+Having no experience with programing I first of all wanted to find out if I actually like programming and if I am capable and interested in understanding the concepts of programming languages.
+The second goal was to check out the community of programers and find out if feel I can thrive in this environment.
+Thirdly I wanted to really understand the concepts of Ruby and learn how to effectively use its rich library to create programs.
 At the end of module 1 I am very happy about the choice I made.
-I really enjoy programing and feel very much a part of this community already.
-I am still in progress reaching my third goal and realize it will probably take quite some time of practise to fully getting there.
-I am satisfied with my progress so far though.
+I really enjoy programming and feel very much a part of this community already.
+I am still in progress reaching my third goal and realize it will probably take quite some time of practise to fully get there.
+I am satisfied with my progress so far.

-### Mid-Module Assessment
+### Module Assessment

 * Ruby Syntax and Workfow: 2
 * Javascript Basics: